Plagues of Egypt: Composition and theology

 The traditional number of ten plagues is not actually mentioned in Exodus, and other sources differ; Psalms 78 and 105 seem to list only seven or eight plagues and order them differently.
 It appears that originally there were only seven, to which were added the third, sixth, and ninth, bringing the count to ten.

 In this final version, the first nine plagues form three triads, each of which God introduces by informing Moses of the main lesson it will teach.
 In the first triad, the Egyptians begin to experience the power of God; in the second, God demonstrates that he is directing events; and in the third, the incomparability of Yahweh is displayed.
 Overall, the plagues are "signs and marvels" given by the God of Israel to answer Pharaoh's taunt that he does not know Yahweh: "The Egyptians shall know that I am the ".

 Historicity

+Modern scholars broadly agree that the Exodus is not a historical account of the origins of the Israelites.
+According to Avraham Faust, this view extends only as far as a reconstruction of an Exodus based on similar collective memories is unlikely if it is solely based on either Egyptian presence in Late Bronze Age Canaan or the foreign Hyksos rulers of Egypt, and rules out Midian human activity "which cannot help in dating the Exodus" in identification of the proto-Israelites.
+Agreeing in treating the expulsion of the Hyksos "not as related to the flight of a group of slaves[,]" Manfred Bietak points out that the portrayal of the Hyksos as a ruling elite with a background in trade and seafaring conflicts with the biblical portrayal of the Israelites as oppressed in Egypt.
+Some scholars also hold that the Israelites originated in Canaan and from the Canaanites, although others disagree.